Performance reference for Splunk Enterprise Security

-A retention policy for an index's TSIDX files is available in Splunk Enterprise 6.4.x.
+A retention policy for an index's time series index files (TSIDX) is available in Splunk Enterprise 6.4.x.
 For more information, see Reduce tsidx disk usage in the Splunk Enterprise Managing Indexers and Clusters of Indexers manual.
 Setting a retention policy for the TSIDX files does not affect the retention of data model accelerations.

 Some searches provided with Enterprise Security do not work on buckets with reduced TSIDX files.